brianrahadi/quartz/content/posts/getting-first-coop.md

 ## Conclusion
 This is all for now.
 I really hope this guide can be useful to you.
 Getting an internship, especially the first one, can be really hard.
 These are just some of the suggestions that I know will be helpful.

-I have only written this on the first draught; I will revise this post some time in the future if I have the motivation.
-Thanks for reading!
+I apologize if there is any mistake.
+I'm very far from many people in CS knowledge, but I enjoy writing and sharing about this stuff.
+I know that many advices are quite repetitive and already easily known in the internet, but I hope you find at least one thing useful from here :).